Railroad-Team/RailroadOld/README.md

 To report a bug go [here](https://github.com/Railroad-Team/Railroad/issues).
 Use the bug report form and fill it out.

+### How do I help?

+The first thing I would recomened is to join the discord server, you can talk with other contributers to railroad about contributing yourself.
+I would then (of course) make your own fork and look at what needs to be done, Then just make a pull request, someone will review it.
+And thats all to contributing to Railroad.

 ## License

 ![The Official GPL v3 Logo](https://www.gnu.org/graphics/gplv3-127x51.png)